hezitaooOO/Coursera_Algorithms_StanfordUniversity_Course1/README.md

 # Coursera_Algorithms_StanfordUniversity_Course1
 Programming assignments for course: Divide and Conquer, Sorting and Searching, and Randomized Algorithms(https://www.coursera.org/learn/algorithms-divide-conquer).

+The 1st assignment is to implement a recursive algorithm to calculate multiplication of two very large integers.

+The 2nd assignment is to find the number of all inversions in given array, using recursive merge sort algorithm.
+Definition of inversion: Given array A[1... n], for every i < j, find all inversion pairs such that A[i] > A[j].

+The 3rd assignment is to implement recursive algorithm for quick sort.

+The 4th assignment is to implement a graph data structure and a randomized Karger minimum cut algorithm to find the minimum cut in given undirected graph.

+For more detailed description of the problems, please read below.

 //////////////////////////////////////////////////////////////////////////////////////////////////////////////

 Programming Assignment #1 (IntegerMultiplier.java).